Puntherline/pun_allowlist/README.md

 # Features:

-• Whitelist only mode (You have to be whitelisted, no password prompt)
+• Allowlist only mode (You have to be allowlisted, no password prompt)

-• Password only mode (You have to know the password, no whitelist check)
+• Password only mode (You have to know the password, no allowlist check)

-• Whitelist and password mode (You have to be whitelisted and know the password)
+• Allowlist and password mode (You have to be allowlisted and know the password)

-• Clever mode (If you're whitelisted, you're not asked for a password.
-If you're not whitelisted, you're asked for one.)
+• Clever mode (If you're allowlisted, you're not asked for a password.
+If you're not allowlisted, you're asked for one.)

 • Easy to configure (password, attempts, Discord link shown on refused connection)